FontBureau/Parama-roundup/README.md

 ### Instructions

-1. Download inputs sheet and save it as `import/Inputs.csv` (make sure empty lines and spaces are removed)
+1. Start with a google sheet like https://docs.google.com/spreadsheets/d/1OS9wOXAB6zeoXy7tf7m8Du4zzMmAQYLCJktehCSZ-T8/edit#gid=0

+2. Remove empty rows if they exist

+3. Get a CSV for inputs by going to `File > Download > Comma Separated Values` (CSV) and save it to `import/Inputs.csv`

-2. Run `buildSpreadsheet.py`
+2. Run `buildSpreadsheet.py`either in RoboFont or in Terminal

-    * in RoboFont, select designspace when prompted
+    * In RoboFont, select the designspace when prompted

-    * On the command line
+    * In Terminal, provide designspace as argument
 ```
 $ cd /path/to/my/repository/sources/
 $ python3 /path/to/parama_roundup/buildSpreadsheet.py MyDesignspace.designspace